RenatoLPSjr/RenatoLPSjr/README.md

 - 👋 Hi, I’m @RenatoLPSjr
 - 👀 I’m interested in Leraning to program
-- 🌱 I’m currently learning Git and Github
+- 🌱 I’m currently learning front end web development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me https://www.linkedin.com/in/renato-lopes-a8754521b/